Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 | Data source | Ceta Research (FMP financial data warehouse) |

 Returns are in CAD.
-SPY is a USD benchmark used for cross-exchange comparison.
+TSX Composite is also CAD-denominated — an apples-to-apples comparison.
 Full methodology: backtests/METHODOLOGY.md

 What We Found